PaulScotti/paulscotti.github.io/_posts/2017-12-20-Productivity-Analysis.md

 <img src = "/images/prod1.jpg" style="height: 75%; width: 75%">
 <i>Error bars represent 1 std dev.
 Days when I was not concerned about my productivity were not included in this data (e.g., vacations, conferences).</i>

 It seems that as long as I wake up before 8am (~9.5 hrs of sleep), I have about the same level of productivity.
 I somewhat expected that getting too much sleep would lead to less productivity, but I thought that getting too little sleep would also be detrimental.
 Curious about this result, I recreated the same graph given that the y-axis now plotted the <i>next day's</i> accrued points.
-The idea is that after sleeping so little, the ramifications might hit me the following day.
+The idea is that after sleeping so little, the ramifications might hit me the following day (I also know subjectively that it <i>feels</i> worse to get up earlier in the morning).

 <img src = "/images/prod2.jpg" style="height:75%; width: 75%">

-It doesn't really seem like it.
-In fact, oversleeping the night before seems to be carrying over into the next day's productivity.
+There is little data to suggest that sleeping around 6 hours negatively impairs my productivity at all.
+I also thought that perhaps on days where I sleep little, I also tend to oversleep the following day.
+On average, however, I slept only 30 minutes more.
+On the contrary, oversleeping the night before seems to be carrying over into the next day's work.

-I also thought that perhaps on days where I sleep less than 6 hours, I also tend to oversleep the following day.
-However, on average, I slept only 30 minutes more than the previous day.
-I should also note that most of the days where I slept <6 hours  come from sleeping about 5 hours and 45 minutes.
+While these results might suggest that I should aim for 6 hours of sleep a night, it might also suggest a trade-off where more hours in the day at less efficient pace (due to less sleep) totals the same amount of work accomplished.

-<b>Conclusion: Sleep anywhere from 6 to 8 hours for optimal productivity, but do NOT oversleep!</b>
+<b>Conclusion: Productivity unaffected if sleeping anywhere from 6 to 9 hours.
+Over 9 hours of sleep impairs that day's productivity <i>as well as</i> the next day's productivity.</b>